rickellis/ArchMatic/README.md

 ---

 ### System Description
-I run XFCE desktop.
-It's fast, lightweight, and doesn't annoy me with animations.
+I run XFCE desktop because it's fast, clean, and lightweight.
+I've tried nearly every other Linux desktop and a few window managers, but I keep coming back to XFCE.

 I don't install a greeter, preferring to always boot into the login shell by default.
 That way if there is ever a show-stopping problem with Xorg or XFCE I can fix it without having to boot from an external drive.
 To launch XFCE I enter `startx` in the terminal.
 If you run multiple desktops you can pass a path argument to `startx` pointing to the initialization file for the desktop you want to run.

+Since I don't use a greeter, to lock the screen I use Slimlock.
+I built a bunch of my own themes, and wrote a little shell script that randomizes the choice each time I lock the screen.

 To boot I use `systemd` because it's minimalist, comes built-in, and since the Linux kernel has an EFI image, all we need is a way to execute it.

 I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with the rolling one.

 I don't run an application dock.
 The Whisker Menu (which I trigger via a shortcut) allows very fast lookup without needing a mouse.
-This is similar to Spotlight Search on Mac.
+This is similar to Spotlight Search on Mac or the Start menu on Windows.

 I set up my machines as development environments since that's mostly what I do.
 To that end I install lots of dev tools and customize various things to increase productivity.
 For exmple, I set up Apache server to run as me, with the WebServer directory located in my home folder.

 I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network/VPN connectivity, __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management, and __[ConkyMatic](https://github.com/rickellis/ConkyMatic)__ to theme my Conky whenever I switch wallpaper.

-Since I use Mac as well, I mirror as much as possible on both systems via Git and Dropbox, like shared __[bash files](https://github.com/rickellis/BashRC)__, so I can switch back and forth with no interruption in productivity.
-Honestly though, I barely use my Mac these days.
-Linux, with all its quirks, is way more fun.

 ---